Huawei says time is ripe to thrive in new digital future

 Sun Zhengyun, Vice President and Secretary-General of the China Energy Research Society, talked about how power grid enterprises can go digital to support China’s carbon peak and carbon neutrality strategy.
 He pointed out that by integrating digital technologies and traditional power technologies, power grid enterprises can build a middle platform architecture, unlock the value of data, and create intelligent services, which will drive high-quality development of themselves and the economy at large.

-The 2020 Huawei Global Analyst Summit attracted attracted analysts, experts, scholars, and journalists from around the world.
+The 2020 Huawei Global Analyst Summit attracted analysts, experts, scholars, and journalists from around the world.

 Follow us on Twitter: